• Skip to primary navigation

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-If you enjoyed these garlic mushrooms, perhaps you’d like to take a look at some of my other recipes for using mushrooms.
+If you enjoyed these garlic mushrooms, perhaps you'd like to take a look at some of my other mushroom recipes.

 Close up of a dish of garlic mushrooms.